superkabuki/threefive_is_SCTE35/README.md

 * Automatic AES decryption for HLS.
 * All HLS SCTE-35 Tags are Supported.

+# Latest release is v3.0.33
+> Stay up to date, only the latest release is supported.
+___

 ### Stream Multicast with the threefive cli, it's easy.

 * The threefive3 cli has long been a Multicast Receiver( client )